hashicorp/terraform-provider-azurerm/website/docs/d/monitor_scheduled_query_rules_alert.html.markdown

 ## Argument Reference

-* `name` - (Required) Specifies the name of the Scheduled Query Rule.
+* `name` - (Required) Specifies the name of the scheduled query rule.
-* `resource_group_name` - (Required) Specifies the name of the resource group where the Scheduled Query Rule is located.
+* `resource_group_name` - (Required) Specifies the name of the resource group where the scheduled query rule is located.

 ## Attributes Reference

-* `id` - The ID of the Scheduled Query Rule.
+* `id` - The ID of the scheduled query rule.
 * `action` - An `action` block as defined below.
 * `authorized_resource_ids` - List of Resource IDs referred into query.
 * `data_source_id` - The resource URI over which log search query is to be run.
-* `description` - The description of the Scheduled Query Rule.
+* `description` - The description of the scheduled query rule.
-* `enabled` - Whether this Scheduled Query Rule is enabled.
+* `enabled` - Whether this scheduled query rule is enabled.
 * `frequency` - Frequency at which rule condition should be evaluated.
 * `query` - Log search query.
 * `time_window` - Time window for which data needs to be fetched for query.